ZiRO-Bot/Z3R0/README.md

 - Channel manager commands
 - Anime (using AniList API) commands
 - Reaction Role
-- Make flags like `"Optional non-flag value" flag: value` invalid (Dpy `v2.0` will not have this kind of behaviour)
+- ~~Make flags like `"Optional non-flag value" flag: value` invalid (Dpy `v2.0` will not have this kind of behaviour)~~
+   - Added string-flags separator into `exts/utils/format.py` maybe that could re-added this behaviour

 ### Pending Plan